Saint Library

 Foundation at Bobbio

-Founded the Abbey of Bobbio in the Apennines on land granted by the Lombard king Agilulf — his last and, in time, his greatest foundation, a scriptorium and library that preserved classical and patristic texts through the darkest decades of the early Middle Ages.
+Founded the Abbey of Bobbio in the Apennines on land granted by the Lombard king Agilulf — his last and greatest foundation, a scriptorium and library that preserved classical and patristic texts through the darkest decades of the early Middle Ages.

 615